Anatomy of a perfect prompt: how marketers and content creators can get better AI-generated content

 Writing better AI prompts from Greg Brockman’s method adapted for brand managers and content creators.

-AI is changing the way brands create content, from social media posts to ad copy and SEO articles.
+AI tools like ChatGPT are everywhere, creating everything from social media posts to ad copy and SEO articles.
 But not all AI-generated content is useful—oftentimes, it’s generic, off-brand, or just doesn’t fit your goals.
+The issue usually isn’t the AI itself, it’s the prompt.

 A well-crafted prompt can help marketers, brand managers, and content creators get AI-generated content that’s high-quality, on-brand, and ready to use.
 This guide will break down how to structure prompts that deliver clear, engaging, and brand-aligned content.